monetha/magento/README.md

 In this case download newest composer.phar and run it instead like `php /path/to/composer.phar ...` or just `composer ...` if you have it in your $PATH).

-Gitlab repository mentioned above is public, in case of composer requires authorization, please register https://gitlab.com/users/sign_in

 In order to to try our integration in test mode please make sure to check "TestMode" check mark and use merchant key and secret provided below:

 **Merchant Key:** MONETHA_SANDBOX_KEY